"Yoga is a science of life and is as clever as it gets!"

 A Ventura County native, Camila enjoys being inspired by the Southern California lifestyle.
 While attending university, Camila found the benefits of yoga and meditation to be extremely helpful in managing stress.
 In 2012, Camila received her 200 hour RYT certification from Yandara Yoga Institute in Baja California, Mexico.
 From there, she discovered a new way to create a healthy balance between yoga, surfing and art.
 In 2013, Camila became a Reiki I practitioner and plans to continue exploring the energy work field.
 Recently, Camila spent six months in Morocco as a yoga and surf instructor at Mint Surf Camp.
 She believes everyone is a creative being and yoga can act as a tool to tap into the creative source.

-Rob’s teaching has evolved and has come a long way from where he began practicing in Cleveland, Ohio, to his days teaching in Washington, DC, to now living in Southern California, from where he travels to teach throughout the world.
+Rob’s teaching has evolved from where he began practicing in Cleveland, Ohio, to his days teaching in Washington, DC, to where he travels to teach throughout the world.
 What drew him to the practice of yoga was the physical part, but after years of study and devotion it’s the spiritual part of the practice that feed his soul.
 And through this amazing journey he found his home in the Prana Flow community with his teacher Shiva Rea.
-While Rob’s style is ever-evolving, Rob’s teaching is rooted in Prana Flow: a synthesis-oriented approach to living the art of yoga created by his primary teacher, Shiva Rea.
 Born from the traditions of classical yoga, Bhakti, Tantra and Ayurveda, Prana Flow integrates various forms of spiritual embodiment practice to reveal yoga as a flow of unity consciousness.
-Rob has traveled all over assisting Shiva’s workshops and teacher trainings.
-And through her guidance he loves to share with others all that he has come to know and hold dear to his heart.
 Rob’s style of teaching is fun, challenging, and lighthearted as he tries not to take life too seriously.
 He encourages students to enjoy the journey rather than fighting to get to the destination.
 Rob has been leading workshops and training all over the U.S. and loves how the power of yoga is universal: No matter where he goes you can feel an amazing sense of community and love.
-Rob has found that through his own sadhana yoga can free the body and mind from the self-limitations we impose on ourselves and that through practice we are able to get in touch with the very essence of who we are.
-His goal as a teacher is to help students uncover their own personal truth and live a life that is empowered.

-Alison Perks has a varied athletic background, including dance, surfing, snowboarding, swimming, soccer, and cycling.
-In 2004. she started yoga with Danielle Gruzas Ibarra, who would gradually come to be her mentor over the years, and instructor in the YogaWorks Teacher Training.
+Alison has a varied athletic background, including dance, surfing, snowboarding, swimming, soccer, and cycling.
+In 2004. she started yoga with Danielle Gruzas Ibarra, in the YogaWorks Teacher Training.
 Alison's passion is to impart comfort and regeneration through teaching people the benefits of restorative flow classes and through the use of props to assist them with their needs.
-She also has a strong interest in Slow Flow, Vinyasa Flow and Pre-Natal Yoga classes, with experience taking classes through her pregnancy in 2009/2010.
+Her specailties are in Slow Flow, Vinyasa Flow, Pre-Natal and Post-Natal Yoga classes, with experience taking classes through her pregnancy in 2009/2010.
 She even taught during her recent second pregnancy!
 She wants to bring the things she's learned to others through her teaching.
-Click for Facebook Page